 - Because this is an exchange program, you do not need to "transfer" credit from MIIS to NPS.
 Nor do MIIS courses count against the amount of credit you are allowed to transfer to NPS from other institutions.
 To get credit for a MIIS course, you simply get a copy of your transcript from the MIIS registrar's office, showing the completed course and the grade.
 Take the transcript to the NPS registrar's office, which will record the credit here at NPS.
 One MIIS course equals one NSA course.

-- If you want a MIIS course to count as a curricular elective, you must confirm the arrangement with your Academic Associate before you take the course.
+- If you want a MIIS course to count as a curricular elective or general elective, you must confirm the arrangement with your Academic Associate before you take the course.
 MIIS courses cannot be substituted for required NSA courses.